-You may be aware that, if you make gifts during your lifetime, they become exempt from Inheritance Tax (IHT) after seven years.
-However, many people are unsure how to report these lifetime gifts to HMRC.
+You may be aware that, if you make gifts during your lifetime, they can become exempt from Inheritance Tax (IHT) after seven years.
+However, many people are unsure how to record these lifetime gifts.
 To help you plan ahead, we take a look at the so-called ‘7-year rule’ and how to ensure any lifetime gifts you make are compliant with the taxman.

 Why make lifetime gifts?

-Generally speaking, Inheritance Tax is payable on estates worth £325,000 or more.
+Generally speaking, Inheritance Tax is payable on estates worth £325,000 or more (the personal IHT nil-rate band).
 This increases to £650,000 if a person dies and passes on their £325,000 tax-free allowance to their spouse or civil partner.

 How do lifetime gifts work?

-If you make a lifetime gift and live for more than seven years, then no Inheritance Tax is payable at all.
+If you make a lifetime gift that’s over your personal IHT nil-rate band and live for more than seven years, then no Inheritance Tax is payable at all.
 However, if you live for less than that time, tax rates are applied on a sliding scale.
-For example, if you gifted a child £50,000, the following amounts of IHT would be due.
+For example, if you gifted a child £50,000 and had already gifted £325,000 in the previous seven years (or £650,000 if your spouse or civil partner had died), the following amounts of IHT would be due.

 • 0-3 years: 40% / £20,000 (i.e. the standard rate of IHT)